spacekimchi/axum-sass-template/README.md

 The default port for mailhog is 1025, and the default email view for the browser is 8025.

+Email templates are placed under the `templates/emails` directory.

 ## Frontend

 Instead of using a frontend framework, this project will use SSR to serve HTML, SCSS, and JavaScript.

 The project uses [tera](https://github.com/Keats/tera) for templating.
+Tera uses the `templates/` directory as a base directory

 The scss will be compiled when the project starts using the [grass crate](https://github.com/connorskees/grass)

-The project is set up to compile any scss files in the `public/scss/` directory.
+The project is set up to compile any scss files in the `scss/` directory.

 This way, we only need to build the project with cargo.
 No javascript building involved!